 #4 .
 Don't Use Flour When Kneading.

 I cannot tell you how many bread recipes call for turning the dough out on a floured surface.
-But we have already established that it’s not a good idea to add extra flour.
+But we have already established that adding extra flour is not a good idea.

-The solution is fairly simple.
-Spray a light mist of olive oil or pan spray on your counter and on your hands.
+The solution is pretty simple.
+Spray a light mist of olive oil or pan spray on your counter and your hands.
 You can also use a touch of melted butter.
-Now you can shape the dough without it sticking so you won’t be tempted to add any extra flour.
+Now you can shape the dough without sticking, so you won't be tempted to add any extra flour.

-Even if your dough doesn’t call for any fat, a small amount of oil on the counter will not adversely affect the dough.
-As a matter of fact that tiny amount of added fat will probably help to keep the bread from staling too quickly after baking.
-If you really don’t like the idea of adding oil, a light spritz of water will do the same thing.
+Even if your dough doesn't call for any fat, a small amount of oil on the counter will not adversely affect the dough.
+On the contrary, that tiny amount of added fat will probably help to keep the bread from staling too quickly after baking.
+If you don't like adding oil, a light spritz of water will do the same thing.

-Use a bench scraper to scrape any dough that might stick to your counter.
+Use a bench scraper to scrape any dough sticking to your counter.
 I have found that using a bench scraper (bench knife) also helps to keep me from reaching for additional flour.